midas-network/rsv-scenario-modeling-hub/auxiliary-data/README.md

 - RSV detections, by 5 week average (`nrevss/rsv_numerator_data_5_week_average.csv`)

-All the states data are compiled together into one files.
+All the states data are compiled together into one file.

 ## Respiratory Syncytial Virus Hospitalization Surveillance Network (RSV-NET)